mcfletch/gstreamer-tutorial/readme.rst

 and makes that available in the nginx server's root directory.

-We're using the same command-line syntax to setup the pipeline as the gstreamer-tools gst-launch program uses.
+We're using the same command-line syntax to setup the pipeline as the gstreamer-tools `gst-launch` program uses.
+In this syntax you'll see elements (and caps) joined with `!` characters which act as a media pipe between the elements.

 .. note::
     You can also setup the pipelines programatically by adding individual elements to a pipeline instance.

-In this syntax you'll note that elements start with an element name:
+You'll note that elements start with an element name:

 * videotestsrc
 * x264enc